 All candidate filing documents are public at the time they are filed, except for Candidate's Statements of Qualifications that become public at 5 p.m. on the first business day following the deadline to file the statements.
+Dates marked with an () indicate that it falls on a weekend or holiday so the activity is moved to the next business day.

+Document

-Document Signatures In-Lieu of Filing Fee Petition - Used with the "Modified" Closed Primary A candidate may submit a petition containing signatures of registered voters in-lieu of paying the filing fee in order to run for office.
+Signatures In-Lieu of Filing Fee Petition - Used with the "Modified" Closed Primary

+A candidate may submit a petition containing signatures of registered voters inlieu of paying the filing fee in order to run for office.
 The signatures submitted may cover all, or a portion, of the filing fee.

 Any registered voter may sign an in-lieu petition for any candidate for whom he or she is eligible to vote.
-Pursuant to Elections Code §13102 (added in 2000) that means qualified parties who have adopted rules allowing nonpartisan voters to vote their party's ballot, may also collect signatures from nonpartisan voters on their Sigs In-Lieu Petitions.
+Pursuant to Elections Code §13102 (added in 2002) that means qualified parties who have adopted rules allowing nonpartisan voters to vote their party's ballot, may also collect signatures from nonpartisan voters on their Sigs In-Lieu Petitions.
 In other words, Democratic candidates may collect signatures from Democratic and nonpartisan voters.

 If the party has not adopted rules allowing nonpartisan voters to vote their party's ballot, all voters signing a candidate's Sigs In-Lieu Petition must be affiliated with that party.

 However, minor party candidates collecting 10% of the registered voters of that party in the district or 150 signatures, whichever is less, must obtain signatures-in-lieu from voters who are registered with the same political party.

 Signatures in lieu of filing fee petitions may be submitted to the elections official on an on-going basis.
+(Administrative Code §20533)

+The petitions must be filed with the county elections official in the county where circulated:

+- no later than 5 p.m. on November 5 (for candidates filing Declarations of Intention) and prior to filing a Declaration of Intention, or - no later than 5 p.m. on November 20 (for all other candidates) and prior to filing a Declaration of Candidacy which cannot be done until the nomination signature requirement has been satisfied.

-(Administrative Code §20533) No additional signatures may be filed after the close of the circulation period; however, supplemental signatures may be filed to replace signatures in the original filings that were found invalid.
+No additional signatures may be filed after either Declaration has been filed; however, supplemental signatures may be filed to replace signatures in the original filings that were found invalid.
 The elections official shall notify the candidate of the number of invalid signatures within 10 days of filing.
-The candidate shall cover the deficiency either by submitting a supplemental petition or by paying the balance due of the filing fee no later than December 7 for partisan candidates or August 11 for Independent candidates running for legislative office.
-If a petition is submitted containing numerous duplicate signatures in order to file a larger number of signatures-in-lieu, those signatures will be disqualified and credit toward the filing fee will not be given to them.
-The candidate must either pay the full amount remaining of the filing fee or forfeit the opportunity to be a candidate.
-That portion of the filing fee not covered by the signatures must be paid in full before the Declaration of Intention or Declaration of Candidacy and Nomination Petition may be filed.
+The candidate shall cover the deficiency either by submitting a supplemental petition or by paying the balance due of the filing fee no later than December 5, 2003 for candidates filing a Declaration of Candidacy by that date or by August 6, 2004 for Independent candidates running for legislative office.